Renewables

 Renewable energy firm Etmax, based in Banja Luka in Bosnia and Herzegovina, has been granted a concession from the Government of the Republic of Srpska entity for the 500 MW Nevesinje solar power plant project.

-The photovoltaic facility planned by Etmax is one of the largest projects in the pipeline in the Balkans, but also in Europe.
+The photovoltaic facility planned by Etmax is the biggest in the country and among the biggest in the Balkans and beyond.

-Currently, the largest solar power plant in Europe is Núñez de Balboa of 500 MW.
-It is located in Spain.
+Currently, the largest solar power plant in Europe, at 590 MW, is Iberdrola’s Francisco Pizarro in Extremadura in Spain.
 Companies in the sector are working on some much larger projects.
-One with a capacity of 1,000 MW has been announced in France.
-A 950 MW endeavor was announced last year in Croatia, and a project for a 660 MW system is under development in Serbia.
+One with a capacity of 1,000 MW has been launched in France.
+A 950 MW endeavor started last year in Croatia, and a project for a 660 MW system is under development in Serbia.

 The project is estimated at EUR 440 million